bruvellu/cephalic-furrow/3-text/furrow.md

 Each of these components have a rigidity associated with them.
 $K_s$ is the stretching rigidity and $K_b$ is the bending rigidity.
 These two parameters can be combined into a single dimensionless bending rigidity, $K_b^*$ ({@fig:model}c).
-To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand, and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:model}b).
+To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:model}b).
 The germ band in our model is defined by the position of the posterior end of the tissue which is fixed at different fractions of egg length ($g$) for each simulation ({@fig:model}b).
 The effect of germ band extension appears as a global compression in the blastoderm.
 Finally, to run the simulations we added a ground level of random noise, and iterated the model towards an equilibrium in the total energy of the system.